Inflammatory Myopathies

 - EMG: Irritable myopathy (fibrillations, positive sharp waves, short-duration polyphasic MUAPs, early recruitment)

-- Pathology: Endomysial CD8+ cytotoxic T lymphocytes invading non-necrotic muscle fibers; MHC-I upregulation on fibers
+- Pathology: Endomysial CD8+ cytotoxic T lymphocytes invading non-necrotic muscle fibers; MHC-I upregulation on non-necrotic fibers (also seen in IBM and DM)

 - Now rare: True PM accounts for <5% of inflammatory myopathies after reclassification of IMNM and IBM